 d) English Test

 The test is a part of the naturalization interview in which the USCIS officer will test your ability to read, write, and speak English unless you are exempted from the English requirements.
-The officer will test your English skills in the following ways:

 To perform best in English test;